 Do you offer free animal volunteer programs abroad?

 We aren’t able to offer free animal volunteer programs abroad.
-This is because we run several of our own centers and initiatives (such as Taricaya and Wild at Tuli) without relying on other sources of funding, and we offer a high level of support to our volunteers at the same time.
+This is because we run several of our own centers and initiatives without relying on other sources of funding, and we offer a high level of support to our volunteers at the same time.
 We also have a comprehensive animal welfare policy in place to guide our volunteers and ensure the safety of the wildlife and animals we work with.

 The fees you pay include: